As an Amazon Associate, I earn from qualifying purchases.

 a white skillet with Boursin pasta topped with parsley.

-This Boursin pasta is a simple and easy dinner that you can throw together in 15 minutes.
-The whole family will beg you to make this delicious homemade comfort food over and over again.
+This creamy Boursin pasta is a simple and easy dinner that you can throw together in 15 minutes.
+Made with Boursin cheese and your favorite noodles, the whole family will beg you to make this delicious homemade comfort food over and over again.

 Ingredients